Demojh8/airnow/README.md

 # airnow
-Unofficial AirNow Air Quality API
+Unofficial AirNow Air Quality API.
-Please feel free to cutomize it for your purpose
+Please feel free to cutomize it for your purpose.
-No warranty is provided
+No warranty is provided.